 - The Canadian Standards Association (CSA) recommends a general height desk of 73 cm plus or minus 2.5 cm (28.7″ plus or minus 1″).

 Just as important as the proper desk height is the ability to adjust it throughout the day.
 Altering your posture throughout the day not only fights fatigue, but helps to prevent repetitive motion related injuries.
-This is why sit to stand desks and adjustable height desks have become so popular, both at home and in the workplace.
+This is why sit to stand desks and adjustable height desks have become so popular as part of an ergonomic workstation.

-If you’re not ready to throw out your current desk for an adjustable one just yet, look into an Adjustable Desk Riser or Keyboard Tray to modify your existing desk height and typing angle for similar ergonomic benefits.
+If you’re not ready to throw out your current desk for an adjustable one just yet, look into an Adjustable Desk Riser to modify your existing desk height for similar ergonomic benefits.

 Step 3 – Position Your Monitor Properly